Odyssey Info

 1/13 : National Politics - The Interstate Commerce Act and Sherman Anti-Trust Act

-For each of these broad themes, we have identified several specific topics to explore.
-For example, for the October 11 update, addressing "Slavery in the Colonies and Early African American Culture," the following topics will be addressed:
+For each of these broad themes, we identified several specific topics to explore.
+For example, for the October 11 update, addressing "Slavery in the Colonies and Early African American Culture," the following topics were also addressed:

 • The Songhai, Mali and Ghana Empires